Overview

 - Accommodation: conveniently located, locally-owned hotel/B&B in Mexico City

-- Food Included: Tacos, pulque, and mezcal crawl in the Historic Center of Mexico City
+- Meals Included: Tacos, pulque, and mezcal crawl in the Historic Center of Mexico City

 Day 2: Mexico City

-Start your day by tasting local food at the famous San Juan Market, where you’ll enjoy a traditional Mexican breakfast and explore a variety of exotic foods from different Mexican regions.
+Start your day by local food and history tour visiting famous San Juan Market, where you’ll explore a variety of exotic foods from different Mexican regions.
 Afterward, visit a chocolate museum to learn about the history of this delicious drink and try your hand at preparing your own traditional chocolate.
-Following the visit, indulge in a buffet-style lunch at one of the traditional cantinas.
+Following the visit, indulge in a lunch at one of the traditional cantinas.

 In the afternoon, enjoy free time to explore the unique offerings of this vibrant city—your Tour Leader will be happy to provide suggestions for things to do.
 In the evening, join the group for an optional dinner and get-together to share your experiences from the day.